CLOSE SEARCH

 Examples of Director Liability:

-• In a real-world scenario, if a director authorizes a bribe to secure a lucrative contract, they could be personally liable for the bribe amount and any resulting losses to the company.
+• In a real-world scenario, if a director authorises a bribe to secure a lucrative contract, they could be personally liable for the bribe amount and any resulting losses to the company.
 They might also face criminal prosecution.

 • If a director fails to implement a whistleblowing hotline or ignores red flags raised by employees regarding potential bribery, they could be held liable for negligence in the event of a subsequent bribery scandal.